evolvingstuff/MetaList/README.md

 # MetaList

-MetaList is a powerful way to take notes and organize your thoughts.
+MetaList is a personal knowledge management web app that is tightly integrated with an LLM chat interface.

 ## Features

-- Markdown support
 - Tags
 - Search
+- OpenAI API integration
+- Markdown/LaTeX support

+## Future features

 - Export to HTML
-- Export to PDF (to be implemented)
+- Export to PDF
-- Export to Markdown (to be implemented)
+- Export to Markdown
-- Export to JSON (to be implemented)
+- Export to JSON

 ## Installation